makky5685/cloud-management-system-using-the-libvirt-API/README.md

 cloud-management-system-using-the-libvirt-API

-This is a Virtual Machine management project intended to automate the process of the spawning/shutting down a virtual machine when necessary conditions are met
+This is a Virtual Machine management project intended to automate the process of the spawning of Virutal machines and failure detection.

 The system was made in two phases